AaltoSciComp/git-annex-containers/README.md

   remote.NAME.annex-shell "apptainer run -B /scratch /path/to/git-annex.sif
   shell"`

-On your own computer, git-annex can access your SSH authentication (keys, ControlMaster sockets).
+On your own computer,this git-annex container can access your SSH authentication (keys, ControlMaster sockets).
 But there are some special cases:
 * To access your SSH agent, you need to bind the socket inside.
 You can `export SINGULARITY_BIND=$SSH_AUTH_SOCK` or run `apptainer run -B $SSH_AUTH_SOCK git_annex.sif`